edgedelta/docs/docs/installation/helm.md

 > You can also add environment variables or refer secrets as environment variables using commented samples in the values.yml file.
 For additional environment variables, you can download and edit [https://edgedelta.github.io/k8s/edgedelta-agent.yml](https://edgedelta.github.io/k8s/edgedelta-agent.yml).
 To learn more, review the [Environment Variables](https://docs.edgedelta.com/installation/environment-variables/) document, specially the **Examples - Kubernetes (yml configuration) section**.

-5. Use the following command to install helm chart using values.yml in the same folder:
+5. Install helm chart using values.yml in the same folder:

 ```text
 helm install edgedelta edgedelta/edgedelta -n edgedelta --create-namespace -f values.yaml